Elisabeta Rizea: Legacy

 In a 2006 poll conducted by Romanian Television to identify the "100 greatest Romanians of all time", she came in 58th.
 When there was a proposal to build a monument in memory of the anti-communist resistance, Rizea's name was the first on the list, and received the most support from Romanian civic organizations.
 As of 2019, there are plans to turn her house in Nucșoara into a museum.
+Today, one of her grandsons is a professor of differential geometry, Bogdan Suceava.

 Streets in Iași, Nucșoara, Timișoara, and Voluntari are named after Rizea.